The classification of Rokhlin flows on C*-algebras: -absorbing -algebras

 Note that in these instances we extend the map $(\id_B\otimes\iota_{j})$ to a map from $(B\otimes\CO_2)^+$ to $B^+\otimes\CO_\infty$ by sending the unit to the projection $\eins\otimes (p_j+p_{j+1})$.
 As the $p_j$ form a partition of unity of $\CO_\infty$, it follows from the choice of the maps $\iota_j$ that $U$ and $V$ are indeed well-defined unitaries in $\CU(\eins+B\otimes\CO_\infty)$.
 For the unitary $W=UV$, we then compute for all $a\in\CF$ that

 In particular, we see

 As $\CF\fin A_{\leq 1}$ and $\eps>0$ were arbitrary, this finishes the proof. \end{proof}

 In particular, we now need to consider uniqueness results for maps into $\CO_2$-absorbing \cstar-algebras.
 The following is an important intermediate result due to Gabe, which is based on Kirchberg's work on strongly purely infinite \cstar-algebras.
-Recall from \cite[Definition 3.4]{Gabe18} the notion of approximate Murray--von Neumann equivalence between $*$-homomorphisms.
+Recall from \cite[Definition 3.4, Observation 3.7]{Gabe18} that two $*$-homomorphisms $\phi,\psi: A\to B$ from a separable \cstar-algebra to another \cstar-algebra are called approximately Murray--von Neumann equivalent, if there is a contraction $v\in B_\infty$ satisfying

 \begin{theorem}[see {\cite[Theorem 3.23]{Gabe18}}] Let $A$ and $B$ be \cstar-algebras with $A$ being separable and exact.
 Let $\phi, \psi: A\to B$ be two nuclear $*$-homomorphisms with $\overline{B\phi(a)B}=\overline{B\psi(a)B}$ for all $a\in A$.
 Then $\phi\otimes\eins_{\CO_2}$ and $\psi\otimes\eins_{\CO_2}$ are approximately Murray--von Neumann equivalent as maps from $A$ to $B\otimes\CO_2$. \end{theorem}